|

 boating on Scammon’s Lagoon, sharing the gray whales' largest and

 best-protected migratory mating and calving destination.
-In 2012,
+In 2012, for

-touch by a whale! |
+is touched by a whale! |

 Piet & Mary Van